fabulator/storage-keeper/README.md

 This library provide simple way how to interact with storages that are based on browser (localstorage, sessionstorage, cookie) or node (fs).
 It provides same interface for handling all of them.

-Storage have only three methods:
+Storage have only three async methods:

 - Get key
 - Set key (optionally set expiration date)